-It’s so much better than the canned variety, and nearly free.
+It’s so much better than the canned variety, and nearly free, which is perfect for staying on budget.
 A great addition to sautés, soups, and vegetable dishes.
 I’ve gone so far as to scoop the bones from Thanksgiving, or meals with family to make broth.
 I like it that much.
 If you are not making broth out of your chicken and meat bones, try it.
 I think you’ll like it, and it saves money while giving you extra flavor in lots of recipes.

 I even get a little extra flavor into my broth by cracking the bones open with a clean set of pliers.
 (A dollar store bargain, they stay in the kitchen for this purpose).
 There is a ton of flavor and nutrients in the marrow.
 And you have to strain it anyway.
 When the broth is finished, I pour it into ice cube trays so I can use as few or as many in recipes as I need.
 Frozen, the broth lasts a long time.